Two-dimensional dilute Baxter-Wu model: Transition order and universality: Introduction

 A natural generalization of the Baxter-Wu model~(\ref{eq:Ham}) results from the consideration of \emph{three} spin orientations $\sigma_{i} = \{-1,0,1\}$ and the inclusion of an extra crystal-field (or single-ion anisotropy) coupling $\Delta$.
 The resulting Hamiltonian then reads

 where $E_J$ and $E_\Delta$ denote the contributions of the exchange and the crystal field, respectively, to the total energy.
-Note that in the following we will use reduced units where $J=1$ as well as $k_B = 1$.

-Although still rather simple, for this spin-$1$ model there exists no exact solution, except for the case $\Delta \rightarrow-\infty$ where only configurations with $\sigma_{i} = \pm 1$ are allowed and the pure spin-$1/2$ Baxter-Wu model is recovered.
+Note that in the following we will use reduced units where $J=1$ as well as $k_{\rm B} = 1$.
+This choice of units follows the practise of some of the present authors to implement multicanonical simulations on spin-$1$ Blume-Capel and Baxter-Wu models, see the discussion in Sec.~\ref{sec:muca}.
+Although still rather simple, for this spin-$1$ model there exists no exact solution, except for the case $\Delta \rightarrow-\infty$, where only configurations with $\sigma_{i} = \pm 1$ are allowed and the pure spin-$1/2$ Baxter-Wu model is recovered, and also at zero temperature, where the four ordered phases coexist with the paramagnetic phase in a multiphase point at $\Delta/J=2$ (accordingly, no transition is observed for $\Delta/J>2$).

 Based on the analogy between the Baxter-Wu and the diluted Potts model~\cite{nienhuis79}, but also on a series of more recent results~\cite{dias17,costa04,jorge21}, it is now well established that the phase diagram of the spin-$1$ Baxter-Wu model in the $(\Delta, T)$-plane includes a multicritical point separating first- from second-order transition regimes.
 This is in contrast to an earlier prediction by finite-size-scaling applied to transfer-matrix calculations, where a continuous transition only occurs in the limit $\Delta \rightarrow-\infty$~\cite{kinzel81}.
 In this respect, the model resembles the well-known Blume-Capel ferromagnet~\cite{blume66}, which exhibits a phase diagram with ordered ferromagnetic and disordered paramagnetic phases separated by a transition line with first- and second-order segments (the latter in the Ising universality class) connected by a tricritical point, whose location is known with high accuracy~\cite{malakis10,zierenberg15,kwak15,zierenberg17}.
 In contrast, there is no consensus on the precise location of the multicritical point for the spin-$1$ Baxter-Wu model --- see Fig.~\ref{fig:phase_diagram} but also Fig.~5 of Ref.~\cite{jorge21} for a summary regarding the phase diagram.
 Along the first-order transition line of Fig.~\ref{fig:phase_diagram} three ferrimagnetic phases and one ferromagnetic one coexist with the paramagnetic phase, forming a quintuple line that arrives at a pentacritical point where all five phases become identical.